-(Family Features) Remodeling can be a lot of work, but the payoff is worth the price if you focus your efforts in the right place.
+(Family Features) Remodeling can be a lot of work, but the payoff is well worth the price if you focus your efforts in the right place.
 Specific home improvements can increase the value of your home above the cost of the improvements.
 According to Remodeling magazine, which publishes an annual “Cost vs. Value” remodeling report, a remodeled master bedroom suite can return 82 percent to the owner.

 Remodeling the master bedroom suite doesn’t end with the purchase and placement of a queen- or king-size bed.
 In addition to selecting furniture, flooring and fixtures, choosing the right lighting elements for the master bedroom and the master bath can be just as important as deciding on wall colors, bed linens and towels.